smcnew/Peru_GDM/turnover_rasters/README.md

 4. parasite_species_turnover_map.pdf

 ## Species richness map
-Raster of bird species richness is included as a single layer (gam_bird_rich.grd and .gri) It can be read into R using raster::raster("path/gam_bird_rich") It can be plotted using raster::plot(birdrichness)
+Raster of bird species richness is included as a single layer (gam_bird_rich.grd and .gri).
+This raster was created by projecting the gam model of bird richness onto rasters of net primary productivity and elevation (the two main predictors of bird species richness).
+It can be read into R using raster::raster("path/gam_bird_rich") It can be plotted using raster::plot(birdrichness)
 It can be visualized ouside of R by opening the pdf (bird_richness.pdf).